oracle-quickstart/oci-rsa-ansible-wazuh-odfe/README.md

 ## OCI-RSA-ANSIBLE-ODFE
-This stack contains the [Wazuh](https://documentation.wazuh.com/current/index.html) cluster elastic search playbook, which automates the deployment and configuration of [Open Distro for Elasticsearch](https://opendistro.github.io/for-elasticsearch/) (ODFE) in a 3 node cluster.
+This stack contains the [Wazuh](https://documentation.wazuh.com/current/index.html) cluster elastic search playbook, which automates the deployment and configuration of [Open Distro for Elasticsearch](https://opendistro.github.io/for-elasticsearch/)
+(ODFE) in a 3 node cluster.

 ## Ansible Role: wazuh-odfe
 Detailed information on the wazuh-odfe role and role variables can be found [here](/wazuh-odfe/README.md).

 ## Ansible Role: wazuh-ansible
-We are using <b>Galaxy</b> which provides pre-packaged units of work known to Ansible as roles and collections.
-Content from roles and collections of the <b>wazuh-ansible</b> are referenced in oci-rsa-ansible-wazuh-odfe.
+We are using **Galaxy** which provides pre-packaged units of work known to Ansible as roles and collections.
+Content from roles and collections of the **wazuh-ansible** are referenced in oci-rsa-ansible-wazuh-odfe.
 This playbook installs and configures Wazuh agent and manager.

 ## Ansible Role: oci-rsa-ansible-base